 ● ● ●

 Editor’s Note: This article was originally published in February 2018.
-It has been updated to include more current information.
+It has since been expanded to include more information and updated statistics.

 1,2,4,5,6Virani, Salim S., et al. “Heart Disease and Stroke Statistics — 2021 Update: A Report From the American Heart Association.”
 Circulation, 2021.